 Does Wayside accept women who are also using a medication assisted therapy?

-Yes, at our Women's Treatment Center, Suboxone is accepted.
-At our Family Treatment Center, both Suboxone and Methadone our accepted.
+Yes, our Women's Treatment Center and Family Treatment Center both accept clients taking Suboxone and Methadone.

 Can women enter treatment if they do not reside in Minnesota?

 Yes, if a woman resides outside of Minnesota she can still receive our services.